-The District provides a variety of support programs within our schools, including Learning Support, Life Skills Support, Autistic Support, Emotional Support, Speech/Language Support, Vision Support, Hearing Support, and various related services such as Physical Therapy, Occupational Therapy, and Social Work Services.
-Contact your child's school or Jared Plisko at Central Office at 724-564-7190 ext.
-8114, if you would like additional information regarding special education services offered by the district.
+The District provides a variety of support programs within our schools, including Learning Support, Life Skills Support, Autistic Support, Emotional Support, Speech/Language Support, Vision Support (provided by Intermediate Unit One), Hearing Support (provided by Intermediate Unit One) and various related services such as Physical Therapy, Occupational Therapy, and Social Work services.

+Contact your child's school or Central Office at 724-564-7190 Ext.
+8111, if you would like additional information regarding special education services offered by the District (also provided by Intermediate Unit One).